 2022 is a year of the Tiger, starting from February 1st, 2022 (Chinese lunar New Year Day) and lasting until January 22nd, 2023.
 If you were born in 1962, 1974, 1986, 1998, 2010…, your Chinese zodiac sign is Tiger.

 As there is a large community of Chinese-Australians living in New South Wales, Sydneysiders love celebrating Chinese New Year each year.
-2019 is the year of the Pig.

 Although this festival is celebrated all across the country, Sydney does it a bit different.
 Chinese-Australians celebrate this cultural festival with the same vigour and energy as they do in China.

 There is also a fabulous Twilight Parade featuring lion dancers, drummers, marching bands, dragons and acrobats which is held in George Street.
 Each night there will also be a spectacular firework display over the harbour, making a specular backdrop to the Opera House.
-The fireworks display will commence at approximately 8.45pm.
+The fireworks display will commence at approximately 8:45pm.

-If you would like to take part in the Chinese New Year in Sydney, come down to the Harbour and get in amongst it all.
+If you would like to participate in the Chinese New Year in Sydney, come down to the Harbour and get in amongst it all.
 The festival is FREE!
 Make sure to secure accommodation early, as it will book out quickly.
 Click the link below to explore the range of accommodation options in the Sydney CBD.